-A few years ago, I graduated with an MBA from one of the top schools in the US and transitioned to a Product Manager role from an Engineering role.
-I’m an introvert and as soon as I took up the Product Manager role, I realized what I had got myself into.
+A few years ago, post-MBA, I transitioned to a Product Manager role from an Engineering role.
+I’m an introvert and as soon as I took up the Product Manager role, I realized what I had gotten myself into.

 Life became an endless series of pointless meetings, with very few that were actually necessary.
 In all these meetings, I observed that people who spoke more and were very vocal about their ideas and touted what they had accomplished were thought to be smarter and won the most important projects.

 How can you succeed as an Introvert in the corporate world?

 By taking the following steps I’ve been able to succeed as an introvert in the workplace and have ensured that my voice was heard when it mattered.
 Hope they help you as well!

 1. Use the power of Email